 - Takes less energy to drive this boot

-- T-Drive is available in MV (mid-volume) men’s, and LV (low-volume) women’s
+- T-Drive is only available in MV (mid-volume) men’s, and LV (low-volume) women’s

-Best Alpine Boot for Expert Female Skiers: K2 Anthem Pro Women’s
+Best Women’s Alpine Ski Boot: K2 Anthem Pro Women’s

-Proving that a boot doesn’t need to be heavyweight to be a heavy hitter, K2s 120-flex Anthem Pro ($700) is stiff, responsive, and gives badass female skiers all the benefits of K2’s top technology.
+Proving a boot doesn’t need to be heavyweight to be a heavy hitter, K2’s 120-flex Anthem Pro ($750 — currently 40% off!) is stiff and responsive and gives badass female skiers all the benefits of K2’s top technology.

-The custom-fit liner is thicker and denser than the liners K2 previously used in its top-of-the-line women’s boots.
-The PowerFit Pro liner, which is also used in K2’s Anthem 110, is strong against the shin, with a form-fitting foot that women felt gave this boot better control.
+The custom-fit liner is thicker and denser than the liners K2 previously used in its women’s boots.
+A PowerFit Pro liner, which is also used in K2’s Anthem 110, is strong against the shin, with a form-fitting footbed that women felt gave this boot better control.
 The boot is easily cantable for most stance angles.
-And the cuff adjusted so that I could find a forward lean that felt good to me.
+And the cuff adjusted so we could find a forward lean that felt ideal for different preferences.

-The boot is one of the lightest alpine freeride boots on the market.
+These boots are one of the lightest alpine freeride boots on the market.
 It skied with the power and drive of heavier boots, and it was easy to slide on for the first chair and slip off at the end of the day.
 For women’s-specific shredding, it’s our pick for the best ski boot of 2022.

 - Flex: 120